dpurgin/harbour-callrecorder/README.md

 ##Requirements

 * SailfishOS 1.1 or later
-* Allowance for unrusted software installation
+* Granted permission for installation of untrusted software (Settings -> Untrusted software)

 ##Installation